tarwn/lessthandot-hugo/blogs/content/posts/2008-11-20-setting-a-standard-dateformat-for-sql-se.md

 ```
 _**Summary**_

-You can set the default language for new logins by configuring the server&#8217;s default language by using sp_configure.
+You can set the default language for new logins by configuring the server's default language by using sp_configure.

-You can change a user&#8217;s default language by using sp_defaultlanguage.
+You can change a user's default language by using sp_defaultlanguage.

 You can temporarily change the language for a query by using Set Language